NPS calculator: Calculate your Net Promoter Score

 How Does an NPS Calculator Work?

-Before using an NPS calculator, launch surveys on your website or app.
-Dozens of solutions support NPSs and allow implementation through quick integration.
-After collecting data, summarize the responses to see how many 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10 ratings you've got.
-Afterward, it's necessary to group these numbers into detractors, passives, and promoter categories.
+Launch surveys on your website or app before running an NPS calculation.
+Many of solutions support NPSs and enable quick integration for installation.
+Once you have data, list the responses for each 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10 ratings.
+These figures should then be arranged into detractors, passives, and promoter groups.

-• Promoters select a 9 or 10 rating.
-These are loyal customers that are ready to bring a friend.
+• Advocates chose a 9 or 10 rating.
+These are devoted consumers willing to bring a buddy.

 NPS Formula